 Reconnect with a voter who was previously identified as undecided and whose prime concern was an issue close to your candidate.
 The goal is to persuade the voter to vote for your candidate by using this information.

-For example “<Name of your candidate> has worked hard to bring in better health care services in this neighbourhood.
-They have talked and listened to the problems of the neighbourhood and plans on bringing in a change.”
+For example “<Name of your candidate> has worked hard to bring in better health care services in this neighborhood.
+They have talked and listened to the problems of the neighborhood and plans on bringing in a change.”

 For, example: “<Name of the voter> can <name of the candidate> count on you for your vote?”